lowercasename/linkery/README.md

 # Linkery

-A browser-agnostic, MacOS-integrated link log
+A browser-agnostic, MacOS-integrated link log, featuring a pleasing color scheme, a basic tagging system (one tag per link), search, sorting by date and title, and tag filtering.

 # Setup